khilang/khi/README.md

 - The `<@>` macro inserts a link.
 It takes two arguments: the first argument is the article to link to, and the second is the link label that will appear in the article.
 - Compare: The `title` entry has a text value, while the `description` entry has a compound value.
-- This is a dictionary document.
+- This is a dictionary document, written in *absolute dictionary notation*.
+  This notation sections a document with headers, similar to TOML/INI.
 - Backslash `\ ` opens a transcription that lasts until the next `\ ` or the end of the line.
 A transcription parses reserved characters as text.